JamieEffSee/Other-Projects/Piaoliang Mandarin Assistant/readme.md

-Piaoliang Manadarin Chinese Vocabulary Assistant.
+Piaoliang Mandarin Chinese Vocabulary Assistant.
 Intended for use with Integrated Chinese 4E (Cheng & Tsui).

 REQUIRES JDK 23 OR LATER\
 I started this program during my MCHI200 class at Concordia University because I was tired of lugging around my flash cards.\